 This will then open the present management menu.
 At the bottom is an ‘Import’ button.
 Press this button and select the html file that you downloaded from Discord earlier.

-You should now be completely setup and ready for your first operation!
+Once the mods have been downloaded, you are now completely setup and ready for your first operation!